Timaxsss/Pumpfun-Launcher/README.md

 # Pump Fun Token Creator

-A decentralized Python script to create tokens on the Solana blockchain using the Pump Fun protocol's IDL (Interface Description Language) and smart contract.
+A Python script that enables direct token creation on Solana through the terminal, bypassing the potentially slow Pump Fun web interface.
+It uses the Pump Fun protocol's IDL (Interface Description Language) and smart contract.

 ## What is Pump Fun?